California Homestead Exemption 2026

 The law and its adjustments to the California homeowners exemption impact how much of your home equity is protected.
 Even though the limits may continue to increase, it can be a mistake to wait to file for bankruptcy.
 With large volumes of filings, your homestead protections could be delayed if you don’t act quickly.

-At OakTree Law, our Los Angeles bankruptcy attorneys are up-to-date on all California homestead exemption laws.
-We can determine how they apply to your financial situation and the exact amount your home qualifies for.
-Immediate assistance might avoid foreclosure, wage garnishment, and other collections actions, not to mention the stress that being in debt can cause.
-To understand all available exemptions and speak to a lawyer with your best interests in mind, request a free evaluation or call us at 562-219-2979
+At OakTree Law, our Southern California bankruptcy attorneys are up-to-date on California homestead exemption laws.
+We can determine how they apply to your financial situation and the exact amount your home may qualify for.
+Immediate assistance might help you avoid foreclosure, wage garnishment, and other collection actions, not to mention the stress that being in debt can cause.
+To understand available exemptions and speak to a lawyer with your best interests in mind, request a free evaluation or call OakTree Law.